 Either way, our professional assessment and analysis will determine whether your company can profit from this new industrial revolution.
 If it can, we will make sure to find an approach that satisfies your individual requirements while saving you money in the long term.

+The two core concepts of our approach are measurement and communication.
 In practice, this means that we design and build our own measurement tools.
 Using these we gather data on the rate and frequency of product defects and unwanted downtime, as well as the myriad of possible causes.
 These range from ambient or local temperature to the speed at which individual production processes are executed.
+This 'Big Data' is subjected to statistical analysis, which allows us to identify the causes and enables you to rapidly adapt your production to changing circumstances.

+A good example of an implementation of Industry 4.0 and Big Data is the maintenance program MAX by Thyssen Krupp AG.
+Using this tool, they have managed to revolutionize their approach to elevator maintenance.
 By installing devices that measure the elevator's acceleration, the speed at which the doors close and the overall condition of the components, the people of ThyssenKrupp managed to identify a number of symptoms that occur prior to an elevator malfunction.
 This allows them to repair or replace components before they break, significantly reducing downtime and inconvenience for the user.

 This example also shows that firms with continuously running machines doing extremely strenuous